adityanuar/clai/README.md

 # Clai
 Clai is an open-source CLI tool powered by AI that assists in providing CLI command suggestions using natural language.
 This tool utilizes open-source models and can be self-hosted, making it highly customizable and privacy-friendly.
-It is particularly relevant for corporate environments where the confidentiality of internal tools is paramount.
+It is particularly relevant for enterprise environments where the confidentiality of internal tools is paramount.
 Huge thanks to [LLMWare](https://llmware.ai) for providing the tools and LLM models, making all this possible.
 # Preview
 should be gif image
 # Usage